NicoHood/SecureLoader/Readme.md

 [SBS](#312-secure-bootloader-section-sbs) and setting the correct [Lock Bits](#363-lock-bits-explanation).

-Therefor this attack scenario concentrates more on Bootloader hacking via Firmware vulnerabilities.
+Therefore this attack scenario concentrates more on Bootloader hacking via Firmware vulnerabilities.
 Even if a Firmware vulnerability was found you can hardly hack the Bootloader.
 AVR use
 [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture), not